ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

     - [Geocube](#geocube)
     - [Salem](#salem)

-Resources for these packages will be added soon - pandas, scikit-learn, matplotlib, seaborn, cartopy
+Resources for these packages will be added soon - pandas, scikit-learn, seaborn, cartopy

 <hr><hr>